-Saxophonist Kenneth Radnofsky has appeared as soloist with leading orchestras and ensembles throughout the world, including the Leipzig Gewandhaus Orchestra and New York Philharmonic under the direction of Maestro Kurt Masur, Dresden Staatskapelle, Boston Pops, Taipei and Taiwan Symphonies, New World Symphony, BBC Concert Orchestra, Oregon Symphony, Marlboro Festival, Portland String Quartet, and Moscow Autumn, a Russian new music festival.
+Saxophonist Kenneth Radnofsky has appeared as soloist with leading orchestras and ensembles throughout the world, including the Leipzig Gewandhaus Orchestra and New York Philharmonic under the direction of Kurt Masur, Jerusalem Symphony, Dresden Staatskapelle, Boston Pops, Taipei and Taiwan Symphonies, New World Symphony, BBC Concert Orchestra, Marlboro Festival, Portland String Quartet, and Moscow Autumn, a Russian new music festival.

 Radnofsky made his Carnegie Hall debut with the New York premiere of Gunther Schuller's Concerto with the National Orchestral Association.
 Radnofsky also gave the world premiere of Schuller's Concerto with the Pittsburgh Symphony, with both of the highly acclaimed performances conducted by the composer.
 David Amram's concerto Ode to Lord Buckley is dedicated to Radnofsky, who premiered the work with the Portland Symphony under Bruce Hangen.
 He has performed on numerous occasions with the Boston Symphony Orchestra, appeared as soloist with the Boston Modern Orchestra Project under Gil Rose (Hovhaness, Olivero, Gandolfi concerti), and performed with the Boston Classical Orchestra under Steven Lipsitt.